-Vitis vinifera, also known as Grapevine is a wonderfully giving plant.
-Not only will it grow on a trellis or pergola to give summer shade, it bears edible fruit and its early spring leaf growth is used for culinary purposes.
+Vitis vinifera, commonly known as Grapevine, is a wonderfully giving plant.
+Not only will it grow on a trellis or pergola to give summer shade, but it also bears edible fruit, and its early spring leaf growth is used for culinary purposes.
 There is also the added beauty of the change in leaf color as they begin to drop, allowing winter sun to penetrate.
 Greek and Italian cooks and gardeners are used to training Grapevines, specifically for their leaves to make stuffed vine leaves or dolmades.

 Choose a sunny, well-drained position, and at planting time, dig in plenty of organic matter, including a good shovelful of compost.
 Dig the hole large enough for the roots to spread, and backfill with soil and compost, pressing around the area to get rid of air holes.
 Water in well and make sure, with a grafted vine, that the graft union is not below the soil – it should be at least 4 inches (10 cm) above the surface.

 Grapevines need a sunny spot to grow and tolerate most soils but are particularly suited to those with a high pH.
 They do not mind chalky, limey soils as long as they are well-drained.

 In early spring, fertilize with a complete fertilizer to establish the new vine, and repeat each year in spring and summer.
 Grapevines are well adapted to growing in dry conditions, and a drip-irrigation system will deliver water efficiently and adequately.
 It is a better method than watering overhead, as this can lead to fungal problems, such as mildew on the leaves and rotting fruit.

 Prune the vine hard in winter, right back to the main framework of branches, as the grapevines bear fruit on the current year's wood.
 In the first year of growth, you could be picking a handful or two of fruit, but by the third or fourth year, it will be in full swing.